Stephen A. Smith

-Stephen Anthony Smith (born October 14, 1967) is an American sports television personality, sports radio host, and sports journalist.
-He is a commentator on ESPN's First Take, where he appears with Molly Qerim.
-He also makes frequent appearances as an NBA analyst on SportsCenter.
-Smith also is an NBA analyst for ESPN on NBA Countdown and NBA broadcasts on ESPN.
-He also hosted The Stephen A. Smith Show on ESPN Radio.
-Smith is a featured columnist for ESPNNY.com, ESPN.com, and The Philadelphia Inquirer.
+Stephen Anthony Smith (born October 14, 1967), also known as Stephen A., is an American television personality, radio host, and sports analyst.
+He makes frequent appearances as an NBA analyst for ESPN on SportsCenter, NBA Countdown, and the network's NBA broadcasts.
+He has also hosted The Stephen A. Smith Show on ESPN Radio and is a commentator on ESPN's First Take.
+Smith is a featured columnist for ESPN and The Philadelphia Inquirer.

 Early life and education

 Stephen Anthony Smith was born in the Bronx, a borough of New York City.
 He was raised in the Hollis section of Queens.
 Smith is the youngest of six children.
-He has four older sisters and had a older brother, Basil, who died in a car accident in 1992.
+He has four older sisters and had an older brother, Basil, who died in a car accident in 1992.
 He also has a half-brother on his father's side.
 Smith's parents were originally from Saint Thomas, U.S. Virgin Islands.
 His father managed a hardware store.
 Smith's maternal grandmother was white, the rest of his grandparents black.
 He graduated in 1986 from Thomas Edison High School in Queens.

 After attending the Fashion Institute of Technology for one year, Smith received a basketball scholarship to attend Winston-Salem State University, a historically black university in Winston-Salem, North Carolina.
-In college, he played basketball under Hall of Fame coach Clarence Gaines.
+He played for the Winston-Salem State Rams men's basketball team under Hall of Fame coach Clarence Gaines.
+However, Smith's basketball career abruptly ended after a severe knee injury.
 While still on the team, Smith wrote a column for the university newspaper, The News Argus, arguing Gaines should retire due to health issues.
 He is a member of the Omega Psi Phi fraternity.
 Smith graduated in 1991 with a Bachelor of Arts degree in mass communication.